Skip to main content

 The Water Petal was one of the most challenging aspects of the Stanley Center project.
 Its encouraged practices are uncommon, requiring additional city approvals.

-At the same time, on-site wastewater treatment always align with the project’s goals or the regional conditions.
+At the same time, on-site wastewater treatment doesn't always align with the project’s goals or the regional conditions.
 As such, the team opted for a strategy called “handprinting” to offset wastewater.

 Collecting Water On-Site